Rumidom/Cheap-Boy/README.md

 # Micro-controlers alternatives

 This board was designed for the Raspberry Pi Pico or any of the generic RP2040 variants, but different flavors of micro-controller could be used.
-There are a few dev board alternatives that share the same form factor and should be compatible. such as the [wallnut pico W](https://wiki.walnutpi.com/en/docs/walnutpi_picow/intro/wpi_picow), [ESP32-S3 Pico](https://www.waveshare.com/wiki/ESP32-S3-Pico) or any of [the Raspberry Pico Series](https://www.raspberrypi.com/documentation/microcontrollers/pico-series.html#pico2)
+There are a few dev board alternatives that share the same form factor and should be compatible. such as the [Wallnut Pico W](https://wiki.walnutpi.com/en/docs/walnutpi_picow/intro/wpi_picow), [ESP32-S3 Pico](https://www.waveshare.com/wiki/ESP32-S3-Pico) or any of the [Raspberry Pico series](https://www.raspberrypi.com/documentation/microcontrollers/pico-series.html#pico2)

 ## TODO: